 Capture actionable insights to address the elements of your processes that need improvement.
-Once the surveys are completed, analyze each survey independently and cater answers to each employees’ needs.
+Once the surveys are completed, analyze each survey independently and cater answers to each employees' needs.
 Look at all new hire surveys to get the average responses and take appropriate action based on the results.
-Keep in mind a new hire survey should never be your organization’s only orientation effort.
-Training, getting to know coworkers, filling out important new hire documents through Onboarding software, and other activities, should be a part of the larger new hire orientation process.
-After conducting new hire surveys, consider asking for feedback regularly, more than just your annual employee performance review.
+Keep in mind a new hire survey should never be your organization's only orientation effort.
+Training, getting to know coworkers, filling out important new hire documents through Onboarding software, and other activities should be a part of the larger new hire orientation process.
+After conducting recent hire surveys, consider asking for feedback regularly, more than just your annual employee performance review.

 Applicant Tracking System and Onboarding Software

-A new hire survey isn’t the only valuable tool that will improve your hiring process.
+A new hire survey isn't the only valuable tool that will improve your hiring process.
 Applicant Tracking System (ATS) and Onboarding software both efficiently simplify the hiring process.
 A good ATS will help you communicate effectively with your applicants, gain important hiring analytics, and customize the hiring workflow to fit your needs.
 An exceptional onboarding software will allow you to assign and monitor new hire tasks and ensure a seamless transition from new hire to an employee.
 See how Dominion can streamline your hiring process.
-Request a demo below.